esodan/vala-tips-tricks/when-you-should-avoid-vala.md

 # GLib Contribution

 Consider to write your pice of code in C if you plan to backport to GLib or GObject, because Vala generated code have been designed to be easily produced not readed.
+Your code can be easily rejected if you take it from Vala without modification and optimization \(for readeability\).